 - Is the information about an isolated incident or is it widespread enough to be considered a pattern that should be considered?

-Just to look into these in a little more detail.
+Just look at the information you are receiving in a little more detail.

 News reports aren’t always giving you the full picture.